Equatorial Guinea–Turkey relations

-Equatorial Guinea–Turkey relations are the foreign relations between Equatorial Guinea and Turkey.
-Turkey has an Embassy in Malabo since June 1, 2018 and the embassy of Equatorial Guinea in Ankara opened in December 2018.
+Equatorial Guinea and Turkey established diplomatic relations in 1980.
+Turkey has an embassy in Malabo since June 1, 2018, and the embassy of Equatorial Guinea in Ankara opened in December 2018.

-Diplomatic Relations
+Diplomatic relations

-The relations between the two countries improved dramatically recently.

 Following the publication of the French involvement in the training of the militia and the political police force of Francisco Macías Nguema, Turkey — along with Western allies and condemned France’s official policy in 1994.